ENSURE: A General Approach for Unsupervised Training of Deep Image Reconstruction Algorithms: Results

-The original k-space data was already corrupted by noise.
-Because the algorithms are designed to overcome the impact of noise, we compare the performance in the higher noise setting in Fig. \ref{fig:4xnoise}, which can also be seen in the second column of Table~\ref{tab:results}.
-We added Gaussian noise of standard deviation $\sigma=0.03$ to the measured k-space data at 4x acceleration.
+As described previously, the divergence serves as a regularization term on the deep network, making the learned network more robust to input noise/perturbations.
+In the low noise setting ($\sigma\rightarrow 0$), the weight for the divergence term in \eqref{ensurev} tends to zero.
+In this case, ENSURE simplifies to the DC term, which is a weighted version of the K-MSE loss.
+The difference of ENSURE with this simple strategy is higher at high noise settings, which might happen at low-field or FLAIR acquisitions.
+To study the benefit of the proposed formulation in high noise settings, Gaussian noise of standard deviation $\sigma=0.03$ was added to the measured k-space data at 4x acceleration.
+The comparison of the methods is shown in Fig. \ref{fig:4xnoise}, which can also be seen in the second column of Table~\ref{tab:results}.
 In this setting, we observe that E-to-E-Sup and L-to-L-Sup have nearly the same mean PSNR values.
 We observe that the LDAMP-SURE approach performs better than the GSURE approach in this high noise setting, as reported in \cite{ldampSURE}.
 In particular, the projected MSE is a poor approximation for the MSE, which translates to poor reconstructions in the presence of noise.
 The improved performance of SSDU over KMSE shows that the partitioning strategy used in SSDU can reduce the over-fitting to noise.
 The ENSURE approach offers the best PSNR out of the unsupervised strategies and is comparable in PSNR and image quality to E-to-E-Sup.
+We observe that ENSURE is robust to increased noise variance when compared to other algorithms that do not use the divergence term.
+While GSURE also uses the divergence term, the data consistency term is very different from ENSURE, which causes an imbalance between the two terms; we attribute the lower performance of GSURE in this setting to the imbalance.